mmsal512/tabdil/README.md

 ### Fallback Mechanism

-If the exchangerate-api fails:
+If the exchangerate-api fails or is disabled:
-1. System uses backup rates from `api_settings` table
+1. System seamlessly switches to stored backup rates for YER.
-2. Admin is notified via dashboard
-3. Conversions continue uninterrupted
-4. Last update timestamp shown to users
+2. Cross-currency conversions may use cached or historical data.
+3. Admin can test API connection status directly from the dashboard.

 ---